 Flooring can make a big difference to a room however it is normally expensive.
 There are some flooring options that are affordable and don’t require a specialist to fit.
 Rugs are a simple way of covering up tatty or unsightly flooring whilst adding some flair and colour.
 However, they are not always suitable on high traffic areas where they will stain quickly or curl up and trip unwary feet.

 Hard wearing rubber tiles are a great alternative option.
 They are affordable, provide sound & heat insulation, they are very hard wearing and provide 100% coverage.
 Rubber floor tiles are made from highly resistant PVC material and usually come in 50cm x 50cm squares, that through an interlocking system, click into each other and with the help of a hammer can easily be fixated into place.
 Therefore they are easy to install yourself and you don’t need any special tools, underlay or glue.
-If you haven’t seen them before then take at look here to get a feel for what they look like and prices.

 They were originally designed for industrial spaces like garages, gyms and workshop floors however there is no reason not to use them in domestic settings.
 They come in a range of colours and you can even create your own custom patterns.
 They can quickly transform those parts of your home that are on the edges of being habitable – think dusty loft spaces and cold concrete garage flooring.
 Lay these tiles on top of those surfaces and you suddenly have a clean, warm and insulated surface that feels like it’s part of your living space.
 In a loft they will insulate sound from footsteps, music or the kids at play.
 Cover your garage floor with them and it will instantly transform the space into a room.